GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Shield
 - takes cover behind a massive riot shield while facing down his enemies with a sidearm
 - his shield is difficult to break
-- aiming for the feet can cause the shield to stagger (TODO: needs to be verified or if caused by too much damage)
+- aiming for the feet can cause the shield to stagger (TODO: needs to be verified or if it's caused by dealing too much damage to the shield)
 - a small window in the shield can be shot through (great for riflers/snipers)
 - doesn't have as much HP as the other archetypes